Prodigg/expressionCalculator/README.md

 # expressionCalculator
 this is an simple expression calculater it supports the following operators:
-- +
+- Plus
-- -
+- Minus
-- *
+- Multiply
-- /
+- Divide

-and supports doubles as numbers
+- Bracets